shanpinliu/redbed_app/README.md

 Some modefied codes are annotated in the files.
 These modefications are mainly for:
      1) searching short words, e.g. red;
-     2) deeper search of age information
+     2) deeper search of age information;
-     3) Python 3 compatibility
+     3) Python 3 compatibility.

 # Stromatolite Application Demonstration